sourceryinstitute/OpenCoarrays/INSTALL.md

 </a>

-As of release 1.2.0, users might consider installing by downloading and uncompressing an [OpenCoarrays release file] and running the installation script in the top-level source directory:
+As of release 1.2.0, users might consider installing by downloading and uncompressing a file from our [Releases] page and running the installation script in the top-level source directory:

     tar xvzf opencoarrays-x.y.z.tar.gz